 3) Understand the different types of emails

-To get good at email marketing for affiliate promotions you have to understand the different types of emails.
+To get good at affiliate email marketing you have to understand the different types of emails.
 This is crucial to knowing which emails to send in which circumstance and how to develop your campaigns and overall strategy.

-The first thing you have to do is learn the difference between broadcasts and automations.
+The first thing you have to do is learn the difference between an email broadcast and an automation.
 This is a crucial distinction because most people underutilize and overuse one type over the other.
 This is because they fundamentally lack the understanding about when you should use one or other other.
 So they just pick one and use it in all circumstances.
 This in turn kills their profits.

 If you get the key to what each one does, you will know when to use each one.
 So be sure to read our guide on when to use broadcasts vs automations over here.